 Subtotals are created when you have more than one row or column label.
 Learn how to create and format them correctly in this lesson

 This creates a new row at the bottom of each group that contains much more intuitive subtotal positions.
-When we add subtotals in this way, unfortunately, Excel automatically adds subtotals to the columns also.
-If I use the shortcut Alt, A, J, to expand our columns, you can see the new subtotal columns that have been added.
-To remove these, we can simply press the right mouse button key on the heading, and then press B, to remove the subtotals.
-Whenever a pivot table has more than one row label, I would always recommend making this simple format change, as it can avoid a lot of errors when reading values from the table.
-If I switch around the order of our row labels, and put subscription about salesperson, you can see how the formatting change makes this arrangement more readable as well.
-Now let's take a look at another function we can use with multiple row labels, called percentage of parent.
-The fastest way to access this command is to press the right mouse button key, and then A, for show values as.
+Unfortunately, when we add subtotals in this way, Excel automatically add subtotals to the columns as well.
+If we use the shortcut Alt + A + J to expand our columns, we can see the new subtotals columns have been added.
+To remove these we can simply press the right mouse button key on the heading and then press B to remove the subtotals.
+Whenever a PivotTable has more than one row label I would always recommend making this simple format change as it can avoid a lot of errors when reading values from the table.
+If we switch around the order of our row labels and put subscription above salesperson, we can see how the formatting change makes this arrangement more readable as well.
+Now let's take a look at another function we can use with multiple role labels called percentage of parent.
+The fastest way to access this command is suppressed the right mouse button key and then A for Show Values As.
 We can now select one of the percentage of parent options.
-I'll select the first of these, and press enter.
+We'll select the first of these and press Enter.

 This command displays each row as a percentage of the subtotal.
 It also displays the subtotals as a percentage of the grand total.

 Manipulating the data in this way can give some useful insights into our business.
 For example, it appears as if small companies contribute very little to our overall revenue.

 Our company might be better off focusing future sales and marketing exclusively on large and medium customers, which make up the bulk of the overall revenue.
 As an exercise, try changing around the row label fields and the percentage of parent options to see if you can draw some other useful insights from our dataset.